sparky-raccoon/pro-git-history/README.md

 `npm run start` will fetch contributions from the company's Github instance and transform them into 1:1 commits.

 Once the command has completed, you'll get either way **empty** commits with the folliwng message **"history: has contributed to a private repo."**.
 Their dates match the contributions / commits they replicate ☼.
 You can push them to your Github repository.
+This script is using Github Graph API - user.contributionsCollection.
+Contributions count are commits + opened PRs.

-☼ Since github contributions do not hold hour / minute information, the replicated commits will be set to 12:00 AM UTC.
+☼ Since github contributions do not hold hour / minute information, the replicated commits will be set to midnight.

 **Note that the replicated commits will be obfuscated and will not contain any information about the company or its projects**.